I - Anomaly

 “Where is this portal?”
 I asked.
 Ryan flashed me a witty half-grin but didn’t answer.
 “You can’t tell me, can you?”

 Ryan pulled into my driveway as I was about to protest.
-Instead, we disembarked in silence.
+We disembarked in silence instead.
 Ryan holstered his Impüls.
 I led him into my house and promptly retrieved FutureQuarter from the safe in my office.
 Ryan walked gingerly through the living room.
 He studied and admired the various objects around him.

 “This is so weird,” he said softly.
 “I feel like I’ve been here before.”